 The Final Report will summarize the needs identified in Task 1 and the recommended TDM strategies in Task 2.
 Additionally, the report will discuss the research and findings on funding for implementation and support of these strategies and a long-term sustainable program.
 The Final Report will also include the identification of program objectives and key performance indicators (KPIs) and how they will be tied to greenhouse gas and vehicle miles traveled reductions to help meet state climate and energy goals.Task 3 will also include draft proposals with supporting justification and research for the 2025 Hawaiʻi State Legislative Session, as well as those the MPO Policy Board may pass.
 The report will conclude with a short action plan and suggested implementation timeframes.

-State Government Employee Survey
+State Employees Survey

 An online survey was distributed to State of Hawaii employees to gather insights into current commuting experiences, preferences, and challenges.
 The survey received 3,537 complete responses from State Employees on Oahu (about 32% of the 11,170 total on Oahu).
 A detailed summary of the survey results are illustrated below.

-• Focus Groups
+Focus Groups